curvedspace/Permastead/README.md

 - Animals - tracks your pets and/or livestock
 - Harvests - tracks your harvests over time
 - Preservation - this tracks the food you have preserved by freezing, fermenting, etc.
+- Weather - if your location is set in Settings, it will show the three day weather forecast.
+- Settings - shows your base map and settings information.